-The Merger May Not be Completed Without All Required Regulatory Approvals (See Page [-]).
+The Merger May Not be Completed Without All Required Regulatory Approvals (See Page 101).

 Completion of the merger is conditioned upon the receipt of certain governmental clearances or approvals, including, but not limited to, the expiration or termination of the applicable waiting period relating to the merger under the HSR Act.
 PepsiCo and PBG each filed its required HSR notification and report form with respect to the merger on September 11, 2009.
 On October 9, 2009, PepsiCo withdrew its notification and report form effective October 13, 2009 and refiled it on October 15, 2009 in order to allow more time for the staff of the Federal Trade Commission to review the proposed transaction.
 On November 10, 2009, PepsiCo announced that it had again withdrawn its notification and report form to provide the Federal Trade Commission more time to review the proposed transaction, and plans to refile at the appropriate time.
+PepsiCo believes it can consummate its acquisitions of PBG and PAS by the end of the first quarter of 2010 without a "Second Request" being issued by the Federal Trade Commission, and without the imposition of any remedy which would have a material adverse effect on PepsiCo or the benefits of the contemplated transactions.
 PepsiCo and PBG expect to obtain all necessary regulatory approvals, although there can be no certainty as to if or when they will be obtained.

-The Merger Is Expected to Occur by the End of the First Quarter of 2010 (See Page [-]).
+The Merger Is Expected to Occur by the End of the First Quarter of 2010 (See Page 137).